 The registration process is fully-automated, and should be relatively straightforward.
 When you complete and submit a registration form, an email will be sent to you, and this email includes a link that you must click in order to verify that we have got a working email address.
 Sometimes this link is split across two lines by email reading programs, and in this case it may not work correctly because only the first line is passed to the browser.
 To solve this problem, you should copy and paste the second part of the link into the browser address box, ensuring that there are no spaces between the first and second parts of the address, then press Go to submit the confirmation.
 If you still can't get this to work, please forward the email asking you to confirm your registration to :regProblemLink.

 If you don't get the confirmation email then this suggests either that the email address that you entered is incorrect, or that the confirmation email has been deleted by a spam blocking program, or maybe there is a problem with your email, such as a full inbox.
 If you have access to blocked spam, then check this for messages from journal administration (address admin@jcse.org).
 To avoid problems with spam blockers, add admin@jcse.org to your address book.
-If the confirmation email fails to arrive, you can resend it on the registration page.
-Then you can resend the confirmation email, but first add Admin@jcse.org to your contacts so that messages hopefully do not get stopped by the spam blocker.
+If the confirmation email fails to arrive, you can resend it on the registration page, but first add Admin@jcse.org to your contacts so that messages hopefully do not get stopped by the spam blocker.
 The resend page will also tell you if the address that you have entered has not been registered, which suggests that you entered it incorrectly when registering (or if it is a long time since you first registered, we may have deleted the address during a clear-out of unconfirmed registration requests).
 In this case,just resubmit your registration.

 The usual reason for getting this message is that your mail reader has forced the link to the confirmation page onto two lines, and when you click on the link the second line is not included.
 You can get around this by manually copying and pasting the second part of the link into the browser address bar.